auwerxlab/survival_analysis/docs/tutorial.rst

 .. image:: images/coxph.png
    :width: 600

-The results show that the treatment has an effect on the worms survival in both strains, while there is no significant differences in survival between the two observed strains of *C. elegans*.
+Overall, the results show that the treatment has an effect on the worms survival in both strains, while there is no significant differences in survival between the two observed strains of *C. elegans*.